timmcsorley/timmcsorley/README.md

 - 👋 Hi, I’m @timmcsorley
 - 👀 I’m interested in game design, problem solving, coding, music composition/recording, and creative writing (poetry and prose—fiction & non-fiction).
 - 🌱 I’m currently learning GML for GameMaker Studio; JavaScript, HTML, and CSS for Full Stack Development
-- 📫 How to reach me: moodymcsorley AT gmail DOT com

 <!---
 timmcsorley/timmcsorley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.